The biggest problem for new investors isn’t a lack of info, but information overload.

 One of the most famous schools of active investing is known as value investing.
 This is the method taught to Warren Buffett by his mentor Benjamin Graham.
 Needless to say, it made the Oracle of Omaha famous and very, very rich.

-My recommendation is to read this book instead.
+Instead of trawling through all of them, I recommend reading this book instead.
 Mohnish Pabrai is a super investor and self-confessed disciple of Warren Buffett, who has distilled core value investing principles into an easy-to-read manual.

 Action to Take

 A big part of investing is being able to withstand volatility (i.e.how violently a stock’s price moves up and down, relative to the market on average).
-If you invested $5000 and the stock dropped to half its price, you would have lost $2500.
-Are you really okay with that?

 Book 5: The Most Important Thing

 Those things are certainly important.
 But what’s equally important is to turn one’s focus inward, understand one’s own psychology, and build the foundations of an investing philosophy.

-This books covers those foundations alongside wisdom about the market, and risk management.
+Book 5 covers these foundations, alongside wisdom about the market, and risk management.
 Chapter 14 in particular is a valuable way to inoculate the beginner against overconfidence and rashness.

 Action to Take